krokedil/dibs-easy-for-woocommerce/readme.txt

 * This plugin integrates with Nets Easy.
 You need an agreement with Nets specific to the Easy platform to use this plugin.

 == CHANGELOG ==

+= 2020.01.22    - version 1.13.1 =
+* Tweak         - Added support for changing payment method on a subscription for customers.
+* Fix           - Format phone number sent to Nets correct on redirect checkout flow.
+* Fix           - Tweak in logic for the GTM fix added in v1.13.0.

 = 2019.12.12    - version 1.13.0 =
 * Feature       - Added support for partial refunds.